 The installation of a swimming pool filter pumps is usually done on recreational facilities such as:

 A swimming pool filter pump can also be installed on a maxi sweep machine.
 This is a portable pool vacuuming system that is used in swimming pool care for cleaning.
 Pool filter pumps consist of two major parts, the motor end, and the pump or wet end.
-When these two parts are connected together, the motor becomes the driving force that moves the internal components in the pump end.
+When these two parts are connected, the motor becomes the driving force that moves the internal components in the pump end.

 This is an absolute must if you are going to service or repair your pool filter pump yourself.